 However if you are going to Bwindi National Park for the gorilla trekking then I would recommend you buying an Airtel sim card.
 My friends with Airtel had an ok phone signal, but I had MTN and I could hardly connect.

-Best sim card for Uganda
+Best sim card for Uganda in 2021

 As you have seen the best value for money would be buying a Lycamobile sim card as for less than $10 you get 100 GB data for 1 month.
 However I would still not recommend tourist to go for a Lycamobile sim card.